 Preparing Your Child for School

 For some of you this may be your first child who is starting school, and for others it might be your second, third or even fourth child starting school, but there is no doubt that for every parent it is a bit scary letting your child start ‘big’ school, and especially during the current climate we find ourselves in.
-We are aware that most children will not have been in their nursery setting for a long time which therefore makes this transition even more daunting for them and for you.
 Please try not to worry, there are lots of ways you can help prepare your child for school and we as a school will do everything we can to help the transition into school be as smooth as possible.

 There are also some practical things you can do at home to help prepare your child for school: